seud0nym/tch-gui-unhide/adguard/README.md

 - If -U is specified, it must be the only option.
 - The password option (-p) is *MANDATORY* unless -U is specified, **OR** if you are removing the cron job.
 - The username will be determined automatically from the AdGuard Home configuration.

+## agh-update
+Checks the installed version of AdGuard Home against the latest version available, and if a newer version is available, it will upgrade the installation.

+You can configure the update to run automatically every month by specifying the -C option.
+(This is done automatically by the setup, unless the `-xs` option was specified.)

+Usage: agh-update [-C]]|[-U]

+Parameters:
+ - -C
+    - Adds or removes the scheduled monthly cron job
+ - -U
+    - Download the latest version of agh-update from GitHub

+NOTE:
+- If -C is specified, it must be the only option.
+- If -U is specified, it must be the only option.
+- When executed with either the -C or -U options, no update check is performed.

 # Other Scripts